-Plate 5-22: Substrates at Suspected Reef Zones, as interpreted from 2008 Video Survey
+Plate 5-20: Substrates at Suspected Reef Zones, as interpreted from 2008 Video Survey

-Plate 5-23: Substrate Distribution at the Development Study Site
+Plate 5-21: Substrate Distribution at the Development Study Site

-5.4.3.1.4 Diver- Grab Sampler assisted Visual Observations - Marine Species Distribution:
+5.4.3.4 Diver- Grab Sampler assisted Visual Observations - Marine Species Distribution

 Visual (video) and grab sample observations confirmed the presence of seagrass lifeforms populating the sand / silts bordering the shoreline at the proposed development site.
-The spatial extent of this lifeform is outlined on Plate 5-24 and Plate 5-25.
+The spatial extent of this lifeform is outlined on Plate 5-22 and Plate 5-23.
 Both Turtle (Thalassia testudinum) and Manatee Grass (Syringodium filiforme) varieties were observed, with the former being the dominant variety.
-Plate 5-22 illustrates the distribution of benthic lifeforms within the area suspected to be a reef area.
+Plate 5-20 illustrates the distribution of benthic lifeforms within the area suspected to be a reef area.
+The distribution of these species is further outlined in Section 6 of this report.

-Plate 5-24: Shoreline & Seafloor Formations
+Plate 5-22: Shoreline & Seafloor Formations

-Plate 5-25: Shoreline & Seafloor Formations
+Plate 5-23: Shoreline & Seafloor Formations in Vicinity of Proposed Port

 Other benthic and mobile lifeforms were observed within the study area and these have been summarized, according to video transects assessed and illustrated below.
-Abundance estimated using the DAFOR method
+Abundance estimated using the DAFOR method for some species.